Loading...

 the slope of the line (1) is \[\frac{1}{R_1}=\frac{20-0}{2-0}=10\] which gets the $R_1=0.1\,{\rm \Omega}$ and slope of the line (2) is \[\frac{1}{R_2}=\frac{10-0}{4-0}=2.5\] which gives $R_2=0.4\,{\rm \Omega}$.

 Problem (10): A student conducts an experiment and measures the current and voltage across two unknown resistors.
-Then she plots her finding in current-voltage coordinates, as shown in the figure.
+Then she plots her findings in current-voltage coordinates, as shown in the figure.
 What can be said about resistors A and B?

 voltage-current curve for nonohmic material